 Mahabharata with a Single Central Character or Perspective Retelling

-An Introduction : Each characters of Mahabharata have their own swarm of admirers.
+An Introduction: Each character of Mahabharata have their own swarm of admirers.
 And these admirers would like to read & know more about their favorite hero (or anti-hero) of the epic.
 And there is no dearth of titles that comes dedicated to given individuals either.
-Many a time, they are nothing but Mahabharata being re-told with their lenses reserving majority of events (both known and lesser known) to them only.
-This is also known as point-of-view retelling and may have biased flavor depending upon author, character and the overall perspective taken to construct a mythical tapestry.
+Many a time, they are nothing but Mahabharata being re-told with their lenses reserving the majority of events (both known and lesser known) to them only.
+This is also known as a point-of-view retelling and may have biased flavor depending upon author, character and the overall perspective taken to construct a mythical tapestry.

 20. Mrityunjaya by Shivaji Sawant